 Children Swarm Shopping Mall Robot

-However, while the residents of Chandler, Arizona may have their reasons for being suspicious of autonomous vehicles, some robots are finding themselves attacked for no reason at all.
+However, while the residents of Chandler, Arizona may have their reasons for being suspicious of autonomous vehicles, some robots are finding themselves attacked for no good reason at all.

-In June 2017, IEEE Spectrum shared a video presented at the 2015 ACM/IEEE International Conference on Human-Robot Interaction, specifically focusing on the abuse of “social robots” at the hands of children.
+In June 2017, IEEE Spectrum shared a video (above) presented at the 2015 ACM/IEEE International Conference on Human-Robot Interaction, specifically focusing on the abuse of “social robots” at the hands of children.

 The video features a robot that, for an experiment, was designed to patrol a shopping mall in Japan.
 Said robot proved a curiosity for most passersby, but usually attracted the attention of young children.
 Most were nice, and stepped away when the robot asked.
 But not all.